ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 There are two big problems left:

-1. How to prevent the regression from being introduced by rewriting the whole library, without having enough tests?
+1. How to prevent the regression from being introduced by oxidizing the whole library, without having enough tests?
 2. I don't have much *Rust* experience

 For the problem _1_, the safest approach is: